 - 1/4 cup fresh parsley, chopped

-- 1 tbsp fresh marjoram, chopped (or 1 ½ tsp dried marjoram)
+- 1 tablespoon fresh marjoram, chopped (or 1 ½ tsp dried marjoram)

-- 2 tsp fresh oregano, chopped (or 1 tsp dried oregano)
+- 2 teaspoons fresh oregano, chopped (or 1 tsp dried oregano)

 - 1 quart chicken broth (you probably will not need all of the broth, start with 2 1/2 cups per instructions below - substitute vegetable broth to make vegetarian or vegan)